DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 <ul>
   <li>The first time you access a Deal, the default framework (normally MEDDICC) is used.
 (The default framework can be changed in Settings).
 The Deal appear with zero score and all categories empty.</li>
   <li>When clicking on "Update Score" (or the pencil), a modal window is launched.
 Meddicc Score retrieves the relevant information of the last 100 Deal Engagements (Emails, Meetings, Calls, Tasks, Notes…) recorded in HubSpot.
-General data from teh deal such as description, close date, contacts etc is also considered.
+General data from the deal such as description, close date, contacts etc is also considered, plus Associated Deals, Contacts and Companies.
 AI analyzes this data to auto-fill responses for the Framework Questions.
 Note: Comments to engagements or attachments to the engagements are not gathered since they are not available in the HubSpot API.</li>
 </ul>
   <p class="text-center"><img src="/assets/images/guide61n.png" alt="Auto scoring" class="my-3 border border-3 border-primary rounded rounded-3"></p>